-If there’s one that we get asked time and again when it comes to huskies, it’s how to use the FURminator.
+If there’s one thing that we get asked time and again when it comes to dog grooming, it’s how to use the FURminator.

-This deshedding tool is an incredibly popular and effective way to minimize your dog’s hair and stop them shedding all over your carpet and clothes.
+This deshedding tool is an incredibly popular and effective way to minimize your dog’s shedding and stop them leaving hair all over your carpet and clothes.

-We’ve got the scoop on everything you need to know about the Furminator — including Furminator reviews — so you can decide if it’s a good purchase for you and your pup.
+We’ve got the scoop on everything you need to know about the Furminator — including a Furminator review — so you can decide if it’s a good purchase for you and your pup.

 Let’s find out more…